PiniPinella/BookNook/readme.md

 # 📚 BookNook - A Bookstore & Café API
-*This was intended as a group project for 3-5 people (DataCraft School), but I had some free time and didn't understand much about APIs, so I used this as a learning-by-doing experience.*
+*Originally designed as a group project for 3–5 participants at DataCraft School, I decided to tackle it solo during some free time.
+I didn’t know much about APIs back then, so I turned it into a hands-on learning experience.*

-A RESTful API for managing products in a bookstore (books, e-books, movies) and café orders, built with FastAPI and SQLite.
-This was supposed to be a german data school project for up to 5 people.
-But I had some free time and didn't understand much about APIs, so I used this as a learning-by-doing-chance.
+This is a RESTful API for managing products in a bookstore (books, e-books, movies) and café orders, built with FastAPI and SQLite.

 ## 📖 Features